rosmord/jsesh/00_Documents/README.md

 - journal : developper journal, with my personnal notes
 - notes : things I don't know where to store
 - variousCode : some bits of example code ; will move to the project https://github.com/rosmord/jseshDemos
+- UML : UML analysis of the current architecture.
+-